When MAAT closes, a world opens for MAAT Friends

-In the last Wednesday of each month, MAAT opens its doors exclusively to MAAT Friends for one hour after closing to the public.
-MAAT Friends After Hours offers in-depth guided tours, allowing participants to explore exhibitions in detail within an intimate setting.
-This is a moment for discovery, exchanging ideas, and connecting with the works, the space, and the people who share this unique experience.
+MAAT opens its doors exclusively for MAAT Friends on the last Wednesday of each month, extending access for one hour after closing to the public.
+MAAT Friends After Hours offers in-depth guided tours, exploring exhibitions in detail in an intimate setting.
+This is a moment for discovery, idea exchange, and connection—with the artworks, the space, and the people sharing this unique experience.

-The tour is limited to the first 30 participants who confirm their attendance here.
+The visit is limited to the first 30 participants who confirm their attendance here.
 MAAT Friend +1 cardholders may bring a guest free of charge.

 Useful Information: